rajuiit/IIoTLab/content/_index.md

         <br>

         The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
-sections:
-  # A section to display blog posts
   - block: collection
     id: section-1
     content: